amandabee/workshops/2019/advanced_media_institute/charts.md

 # Start here
 If you haven't already created accounts on both [Workbench](https://app.workbenchdata.com/account/signup/) and [Datawrapper](https://app.datawrapper.de/signin) please go ahead and do that.

-This week we're going to cover finding data, cleaning it, and presenting it in chart form.
+This week we're going to cover finding data, cleaning it up, and presenting it in chart form.
 When I come back on April 4, we'll tackle mapping.

 I'm assuming everyone has worked through either Paul Grabowicz's [Spreadsheet Tutorial](https://multimedia.journalism.berkeley.edu/tutorials/spreadsheets/) or the [Berkeley AMI interactive tutorial](https://multimedia.journalism.berkeley.edu/tutorials/spreadsheet-basics) -- the latter only works on Safari, but Paul's walk-through works anywhere.